 How small can my down payment be?

-If you don’t have that kind of money to put down, you might qualify for a mortgage with a lower down payment through specific homebuying loans and programs:
+If you don’t have a down payment big enough for a conventional mortgage, you might qualify for a mortgage with a lower down payment through specific homebuying loans and programs.

 Low or 0% down payment mortgage options

-Both FHA loans and private mortgage insurance offer low down payment options, but you’ll need to see what you qualify for first.
+These loan and private mortgage insurance options offer low down payments, but you’ll need to see what you qualify for first.

 Insured by the Federal Housing Administration, FHA loans are designed for first-time homebuyers and those with low credit scores.
 They offer down payment options as low as 3.5% and require a minimum personal credit score of at least 580.
 If your credit score is between 500 and 579, you might still qualify with a down payment of 10%.